arescentral/arescentral.org/content/news/heart.rst

         title:   "Relay Dish 3"
         content:
           > The third dish is your next target.
-          > ^Pgai/gunship^This dish is being guarded by a gunship.
+          | ^Pgai/gunship^This dish is being guarded by a gunship.
 Gaitori gunships
-          | are not heavily armored, but they have converted atomic pulse mining
+          > are not heavily armored, but they have converted atomic pulse mining
-          | guns, which fire powerful long-range homing pulses.
+          > guns, which fire powerful long-range homing pulses.
       * object:  18
         title:   "Relay Dish 4"
         content:
           > This is the last Relay Station you should destroy.
 With a gunship and
-          | two cruisers nearby, it's the most heavily guarded.
+          > two cruisers nearby, it's the most heavily guarded.
       * object:  14
         title:   "Myrmidon Station"
         content:
           > ^Pbrf/habitat^The Gaitori habitat station in the Myrmidon System is
-          | heavily armed.
+          > heavily armed.
 We recommend that you keep a safe distance from this
-          | station.
+          > station.
       * title:  "Obish Escorts"
         content:
           > ^Pobi/escort^A pair of Obish escorts is in the region.
 They've expressed
-          | an interest in aiding us in destroying the Relay Stations, but have
+          > an interest in aiding us in destroying the Relay Stations, but have
-          | indicated that they would like to observe your progress first.
+          > indicated that they would like to observe your progress first.
 They may
-          | choose to join you during the mission.
+          > choose to join you during the mission.
 The Obish Escorts have Salrilian
-          | stealth fields and Ishiman core pulse guns.
+          > stealth fields and Ishiman core pulse guns.
-    star_map:   {x: 393, y: 282}
+    starmap:    {x: 393, y: 282}
     par_time:   120
     par_kills:  10
     no_ships:
       > Your ship was destroyed.
 We cannot supply you with vessels if you are
-      | this poor a pilot.
+      > this poor a pilot.